Claimant FAQ's | Employer FAQ's

 - How to claim your weekly unemployment insurance check using TeleBenefits.

-The Delaware Division of Unemployment Insurance is pleased to offer Direct Deposit of unemployment insurance benefits to new and existing claimants.
+A. The Delaware Division of Unemployment Insurance is pleased to offer Direct Deposit of unemployment insurance benefits to new and existing claimants.
 With Direct Deposit your weekly unemployment insurance benefits payment is electronically deposited into your checking or savings account as long as your financial institution participates in the Direct Deposit program.

 It is your responsibility to verify that your financial institution will accept Direct Deposit to your account.
 Some banks and credit unions will not accept Direct Deposit or they require that a special account number be used for Direct Deposit.
 Many brokerage accounts will not accept electronic transactions of any type.